|Data Protection Commission|

 Duration of Procedures[edit | edit source]

 The DPC is very slow to issue decisions.
 Since GDPR on 25.
-5. 2018 was introduced no fines were issued so far.
+5. 2018 was introduced two fines have been issued.
 The handling of complaints can take a year and more.

 Amicable Resolutions[edit | edit source]